fricciardi/datetime2/docs/calendars.rst

 A :class:`GregorianCalendar` object has three attributes:

-.. attribute:: gregorian_calendar_day.year
+.. attribute:: gregorian.year

-.. attribute:: gregorian_calendar_day.month
+.. attribute:: gregorian.month

-.. attribute:: gregorian_calendar_day.day
+.. attribute:: gregorian.day

    These attributes are read-only integer numbers.
 Month will be between 1 and 12, day will be between 1 and the number of days in the corresponding month.